 It wasn’t until the mid-1950s that St. John’s was finally able to obtain a full-time rector.
 This was due to the area’s influx of World War II veterans and their families, changing the area into a suburban community.
 By 1956, a new rectory was added behind the church, and the following year discussions began of raising money for a new church.
 The opening of the Tappan Zee Bridge across the Hudson River in the late 1950s began a surge of new housing development in Rockland County, and spurred the interest in the need for larger quarters.
 In 1960, land was donated adjacent to Lake DeForest, and by January 1963, the church was completed, with the rectory built by December of that year.
 With 155 children attending church school by 1966, the addition of an education wing was contracted in late 1967.
 Stained glass windows were designed for the church in 1968.

-Through the 1960s, the predominantly young to middle-aged with children congregation bustled with activities, and in early 1969 the Reverend Robert E. Morisseau was called as rector.
+In early 1969 the Reverend Robert E. Morisseau was called as rector.
 Through the 1970s, the parish continued to grow, but by the 1980s, as witnessed in many denominations throughout the country, the size of the congregation began to level out and eventually decrease.
 Along with the decreasing size of the parish came increasing expenses.
 For many years, St. John’s had the benefit of volunteer Associate Clergy, the Reverend Anthony Macombe and the Reverend Allen Attenborough.
 Father Attenborough left in the late 1980s to assume an interim ministry position.
 Father Macombe’s death in 1991 was a grievousloss to our parish.
-With the retirement of Father Morisseau in 1994, the concept of shared ministry by joining ESMOR (Episcopal Shared Ministry of Rockland) was considered and rejected.
-The congregation rallied around its Search Committee and interim pastor, the Reverend Brenda G. Husson, who served from 1994 to 1996.
+Father Morisseau retired in 1994.

-At the end of the Search process, after a review of many qualified applicants for the position, the vestry (the governing lay board) called The Rev. Frances R. Twiggs as Rector.
-Pastor Twiggs took up her responsibilities in November of 2005 at the beginning of Advent, the start of the church year.
+At the end of the Search process the vestry called The Rev. Frances R. Twiggs as Rector.
+Pastor Twiggs took up her responsibilities in November of 2005 at the beginning of Advent.
 In the summer of 2011, Pastor Twiggs left St. John's to devote full-time study in the Doctor of Ministry program at The Episcopal Divinity School in Cambridge, MA.
 During her tenure she welcomed and encouraged lay ministries in the parish.
-The Reverend Charles Arlin served as Interim Pastor from August 2011 until January 2014.
-In 2012 a number of focus groups were held with parishioners to begin the the search process for our next priest.

 50 years on Strawtown Road was celebrated on June 9, 2013!